-If you decide to eat out every day, you can do that for 600 euros a month if you want high quality food.
+If you decide to eat out every day, you can do that for 600 euros a month if you want high-quality food.

 The quality of the produce and meat is high.
 So you don’t have to be too worried about organic foods.
-But it’s important to pay attention to local foods, which are often better than imported stuff.
+But it’s essential to pay attention to local foods, which are often better than imported stuff.

 #4.
 Health – 50 €

-Because the cost of living here in Spain is low, and because people don’t have a lot of stress, healthcare is also cheaper.
+Because the cost of living here in Spain is low, and because people don’t have a lot of stress, healthcare is cheaper.

 A gym membership can be as low as 30 euros a month or 5 euros per visit.
 I pay 45 euros for my rock climbing gym membership – el rocodromo.

 #5.
 Communication – 40 €

 You can get a prepaid plan from Orange for 10 euros a month, giving you a SIM card with 10 GB.